andandandand/search-of-complex-binary-ca/README.md

 The cellular automaton in the population with behavior closer to the GoL will evolve on the right panel.

-*Export to Mathematica* creates a notebook with the found automata in Wolfram code.
+*Export to Mathematica* creates a notebook with the found automata with rule number specified in Wolfram code.